 The big game draw in Colorado offers opportunities for elk, deer, pronghorn, bear, moose, bighorn sheep and mountain goat.
 Some of these are very difficult to draw.
 But you definitely won’t draw if you don’t apply!

-For some of our best tips on planning your big game applications, go see this article that we published on our Hunting Gear Outfitters website.
+For tips on planning your big game applications, see this article for some helpful ideas.

 In Colorado, the limited draw is the best opportunity at quality antlerless hunts for cow elk.
 For filling the freezer, these hunts are an excellent option.
 And most are relatively easy to draw.